Mercury Is In Libra, So Prepare To Hear Some Hard Truths

-Yesterday, Mercury, the Planet of Communication, left its favourite sign (Virgo) and heading into diplomatic Libra, where it will stay until November 5.
+As of right now, Mercury, the Planet of Communication, is leaving its favourite sign (Virgo) and heading into diplomatic Libra, where it will stay until November 5.
 Usually, Mercury's transits aren't this long — but this time, the speedy planet will be extending its stay in Libra, thanks to a Mercury retrograde that lasts from September 26 to October 18.
 There's no need to panic just yet, though.
 Mercury likes hanging out in Libra and other mentally agile air signs, so this transit won't be as volatile as you think.

 Advertisement